-Fans originally believed Forge would be the next character to enter the Apex Games.
-Respawn teased the character with the season four announcement but quickly had him killed off by Revenant in a minute-long trailer in the days leading up to the season’s release.
+Fans originally believed Forge to be the season four legend.
+Respawn teased the character with the season’s announcement but quickly had him killed off by Revenant in a minute-long trailer in the days leading up to the season’s release.

-Even if Forge is dead, Respawn could still bring the legend back as a robotically-engineered zombie.
-In the Titanfall universe, which is what Apex is based in, revival is possible.
+Even if Forge is dead, Respawn could still bring the legend back as a robotically engineered zombie.
+In the Titanfall universe, what Apex is based in, revival is possible for anyone.
 It’s likely that if Forge was truly dead, he would want revenge on his killer, who’s now in the Apex Games.